cocos/engine-native/docs/CODING_STYLE.md

 };
 ```

 Luckily, macros are not nearly as necessary in C++ as they are in C. Instead of using a macro to inline performance-critical code, use an inline function.
 Instead of using a macro to store a constant, use a const variable.
 Instead of using a macro to "abbreviate" a long variable name, use a reference.
-Instead of using a macro to conditionally compile code ... well, don't do that at all (except, of course, for the #define guards to prevent double inclusion of header files).
+Instead of using a macro to conditionally compile code ... well, don't do that at all (except, of course, for the #pragma guards to prevent double inclusion of header files).
 It makes testing much more difficult.

 Macros can do things these other techniques cannot, and you do see them in the codebase, especially in the lower-level libraries.
 And some of their special features (like stringifying, concatenation, and so forth) are not available through the language proper.
 But before using a macro, consider carefully whether there's a non-macro way to achieve the same result.
 If you need to use a macro to define an interface, contact your project leads to request a waiver of this rule.